JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 Here is another example but this time with `Bash` and using AKS API server.

-First, create you AKS cluster like this:
+First, create your AKS cluster like this:

 ```bash
 aks_json=$(az aks create --resource-group $resource_group_name -n $aks_name \